jrposada/docker-examples/postgress-db/README.md

 The second service is the pgAdmin portal instance.
 This service will run, by default, in port 80, but we will access it through port 5050 on our Docker host.

+The last `networks` configuration aims to make the services available to other containers.
+By default dockers will run on different networks, which means they can not communicate between them.
+However it is possible to create a custom user network where different containers can run and communicate.
+Since we want all the services running on the docker compose to be accessible configuration is done to the `default` network.
+The name can be whatever the user wants to name it (will be used by other containers to identify the network) and `attachable` must be true in order for it to be publicly available.

 The rest of variables defined on the `environment` nodes can can be are documented on the respective documentation page for the images: [postgres](https://hub.docker.com/_/postgres/) and [pgAdmin](https://www.pgadmin.org/docs/pgadmin4/latest/container_deployment.html)

 1. Run `docker compose up -d`